ibm-cloud-docs/Cloudant/databases/creating-a-db.md

 ```
 {: codeblock}

-See the following example that uses HTTP to create a non-partitioned database:
+See the following example that uses HTTP to create a nonpartitioned database:

 ```http
 PUT /$DATABASE?partitioned=false HTTP/1.1